cinep10/cinep10.github.io/portfolio/index.md

 This portfolio focuses on building systems that ensure data can be trusted.

-The goal is not only to process data,
+The goal is not just to process data,
 but to define, measure, and control data reliability.

 ---

 ## Overview

-The work is structured around two main areas:
+The work is structured around two core systems:

 ```text
 Data Reliability System
 ML Input Monitoring System
 ```

 ---